mike-works/vscode-fundamentals/README.md

 * A database
 * A REST API
-* A web client, which starts out as a conventional single-page app, and becomes a progressive web app you progress through the workshop
+* A single-page-app web client

 ````
  Project